ZeynepCetinPXL/UX-UI/Anytime Food.md

 # Anytime Food

-I had my partner had to create a business and we chose for an aoo for our own foodtruck.
+I and my partner had to create a business and we chose for an aoo for our own foodtruck.

 ![Dogcation](https://user-images.githubusercontent.com/57445093/198982429-ef89c076-41fa-4f08-b923-433b01d4cc50.png)